Job hunting in the creative industry while autistic: “We have to pretty much hide our traits”

 About the Author

-Lyla Johnston is a London-based writer and multidisciplinary artist.
+Lyla Maeve is a London-based writer and multidisciplinary creative.
 When not writing about art, culture and queerness, you can usually find her watching trash TV, eating an entire tub of Phish Food and just being an overall sprinkle of neon pink glitter.